haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/themes/favicon.md

 1. Add your icons in the `<your_theme_dir>/Magento_Theme/web/` directory.
 2. In the `<your_theme_dir>/Magento_Theme/layout/default_head_blocks.xml` layout file specify the paths to the icons and their sizes.

-For example, if you added a `favicon-32x32.png` icon and want it to be used as a 32x32 favicon, your `default_head_blocks.xml` would be like following:
+例如， if you added a `favicon-32x32.png` icon and want it to be used as a 32x32 favicon, your `default_head_blocks.xml` would be like following:

 {%highlight xml%}
 <page xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework:View/Layout/etc/page_configuration.xsd">